shaoanlu/control_system_project_template/src/control/README.md

 ## Adding New Controllers
 To add a new controller type (e.g., LQR):

-1. Create new directory under `algorithm/`:
+1. Create a new file under `algorithm/`:
     ```
     algorithm/
     └── lqr.py